Overcomplete Tensor Decomposition via Koszul-Young Flattenings: Introduction

-\paragraph{Our contributions: upper and lower bounds.}
+\subsection{Our Contributions: Upper and Lower Bounds.}

 Our starting point is the work of Garg, Kayal and Saha~\cite{garg2020learning} who showed a surprising connection between algebraic complexity theory and learning.
-In particular they showed how a powerful lower bound method, called the method of \emph{shifted partial derivatives}~\cite{chen2011partial}, could be leveraged to give algorithms for decomposing power sums of polynomials, which is a close relative of tensor decomposition.
-Specifically we will be interested in \emph{Koszul--Young flattenings}~\cite{LO-young} (see also~\cite{landsberg2011tensors}) which are the main ingredient in recent lower bounds on the border rank of the matrix multiplication tensor~\cite{new-border}.
-Their algorithmic applications were studied in the PhD thesis of Persu~\cite{persu-thesis} which gave an efficient algorithm for rank detection (but not decomposition) when $r \le 3n/2$.
+In particular they showed how a powerful lower bound method, called the method of \emph{shifted partial derivatives}~\cite{chen2011partial}, could be leveraged to give algorithms for decomposing polynomials into power sums, which is a close relative of tensor decomposition.
+We will similarly build our algorithms out of certain algebraic gadgets, which we formalize below:

+\begin{definition} A rank detection gadget (a.k.a.\ ``flattening'') $M$ is an efficiently computable function that maps third-order tensors $T \in \RR^{n \times n \times n}$ to matrices $M(T)$.
+We say that $M$ solves the generic rank detection problem up to rank $r$ if there is some function $f$ such that: \begin{enumerate} \item For all third-order tensors $T$, $f(\rank(M(T)) \leq \rank(T)$. \item Moreover for generic tensors $T$ up to rank $r$, $f(\rank(M(T)) = \rank(T)$. \end{enumerate} \end{definition} This definition is inspired by the definition of what it means to refute a random CSP.
+In particular we want that $f(\rank(M(T))$ should always yield a valid lower bound on the rank of $T$, but we only require this lower bound to be accurate on generic tensors up to some given rank.
+The main question is: How can we design rank detection gadgets that work for the largest range of ranks?